J-DubApps/EndpointPilot/docs/rules.md

 ### Development Environment Considerations
 1. **macOS Development**
-   - Primary development environment is macOS
+   - Primary PS1 and JSON development on macOS using VS Code
+   - Primary Windows app development on Windows 11 using Visual Studio
    - Use VS Code with PowerShell extension
    - Git operations performed from macOS